 -- Bonnie Cehovet, Certified Tarot Grand Master

-Paulina Cassidy has created this delicate and romantic seventy-eight tarot deck with instruction book (LWB).
+Paulina Fae has created this delicate and romantic seventy-eight tarot deck with instruction book (LWB).
 The cards are definitely packed with detail.
 It is charming, has a Victorian flair, with a hint of New Orleans, Mardi Gras.
 Many of the characters in her art have a porcelain doll-like quality and are wearing Victorian period clothing.

 The deck contains much of the Rider-Waite-Smith symbolism, as that was her earliest tarot influence.
 Paulina’s chosen modality for this deck is watercolor.
 The artwork is done in soft, muted shades.